diegovalle/aire.zmvm/readme.md

 What does it do?
 ----------------

 This package downloads pollution data for the Mexico City metro area.
-It can download real-time, daily maximum, minimum, or average for each of the pollution measuring stations or geographical zones in the Zona Metropolitana del Valle de México (greater Mexico City)
+It can download real-time, daily maximum, minimum, or hourly average data for each of the pollution measuring stations or geographical zones in the Zona Metropolitana del Valle de México (greater Mexico City).

 Installation
 ------------